Yosefgeda/awesome-books/README.md

 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>

-> Check the index.html to view the page.
+> Navigate to web page on the list section you can see the books you have added, to add a new book you can navigate to the add book section you can add the author and title of a book.